Electric Imp Breakout Hookup Guide

 Let’s make that LED blink green!
 Time to send a BlinkUp.

-To get your imp connected to your WiFi network as well as the online imp servers, you need to go through the process electric imp calls commissioning.
-There’s a great write-up on the commissioning process over on electric imp’s wiki page.
+To get your imp connected to your WiFi network as well as the online imp servers, you need to go through the process Electric Imp calls commissioning.
+There’s a great write-up on the commissioning process over on Electric Imp’s Getting Started page.
 Here’s the gist of it, as well as a few tips.

-Before you begin, you’ll need to make an Electric Imp account, by visiting the planner page.
+Before you begin, you’ll need to make an Electric Imp account by visiting the IDE page.

 Updating the imp with your WiFi credentials is a unique process.
-The imp card has a built-in light-sensor, looking out of the little window on the short, flat edge of the imp.
+The imp card has a built-in light sensor, looking out of the little window on the short, flat edge of the imp.
+The imp002 has an external light sensor built into the breakout board.
 The light-sensor can be used to process small amounts of precisely modulated data in the form of a blinking light.

 Follow the directions in the app, and prepare to update the imp with your WiFi network.
-Then, when your settings all look correct hit the Send BlinkUp button.
-Then quickly place the screen of the phone as close to the imp’s light sensor as possible.
+Then, when your settings all look correct, hit the Send BlinkUp button.
+Quickly place the screen of the phone as close to the imp’s light sensor as possible.

 Avert your eyes!
 Unless you enjoy staring into bright, white strobing lights.